Lukasz13866417/KeyphraseActivation/README.md

 # Phrase recognition service Django MLaaS

 ### - User enters phrase.
-### - The app then trains a lightweight AI model to detect the phrase in audio.
+### - The backend trains a lightweight AI to detect the phrase in audio.
 ### - Training is finished ->  user can download trained model
 ### - User can run inference locally thanks to small size.